- M.F.A., Virginia Commonwealth University

 A very special project was her one-woman show on Pola Negri entitled His Polita in 2003.
 This production was based upon research gathered from the Pola Negri Collection in the St. Mary’s University Blume Library’s Archives as well as other sources.
 She presented supplemental research from this at the Filmoteka Narodowa-Instytut Audiowizualny (FINA) International Conference on Pola Negri in Warsaw, Poland and at the Lipnowski Cultural Society’s Pola i inni (Pola and others) Film Festival in Lipno, Poland during the Spring of 2018.

 She has held professional memberships in Association for Theatre in Higher Education (ATHE) for which she has presented research and held administrative positions, American Association of Theatre Education (AATE), United States Institute for Theatre Technology (USITT), and the American Association of University Professors (AAUP).

-Her range of productions has included such shows as Rent, Hamlet, The Isle of Dogs, The Fox, The Ice Wolf, Much Ado About Nothing, Lovers: Winners, The Cherry Orchard, Othello, Brecht on Brecht, I Hate Hamlet, Everyman, Miss Julie, The Pirates of Penzance and Side by Side by Sondheim.
+Her range of productions has included such shows as Crimes of the Heart, The Triangle Factory Fire Project, A Gown for His Mistress, Godspell, Rent, Hamlet, The Isle of Dogs, The Fox, The Ice Wolf, Much Ado About Nothing, Lovers: Winners, The Cherry Orchard, Othello, Brecht on Brecht, I Hate Hamlet, Everyman, Miss Julie, The Pirates of Penzance and Side by Side by Sondheim.